ahmetugsuz/Finland_Bus_Routes_V2/README.md

 - **Faster:** Up to 10x more threads are now working simultaneously to fetch the most recent data.

 - **Reliable:** Improved error handling and resolution of many bugs for a more dependable experience.

+- **Optimized Code:** Version 2 incorporates optimizations in the codebase, enhancing overall performance and efficiency.
+The streamlined and optimized code ensures faster execution, reduced resource utilization, and a more responsive system, contributing to a smoother user experience.

 - **Constructive and Cleaner API Objects:** Version 2 introduces a more structured and well-organized API, making it easier to understand.
-The enhanced structure includes additional information, contributing to the development of a more robust backend for users.
+The enhanced structure includes additional information, contributing to the development of a more robust and helpful backend for developers, to make it a more precise and user-friendly experience.

 - **Timing of Cleanup:** Thanks to the latest robust error handling mechanisms, the cleanup application for the database is now scheduled every 6 minutes as a standard option.
 This enhancement not only ensures a more streamlined data maintenance process but also provides you with a richer dataset to explore during the testing phase before it becomes your real-life bus tracking app.